Teaching English as a non-native speaker: How I, as a “native”, view the situation

 Native Speakerism: Discriminatory Employment Practices in Polish Language Schools

-Paciorkowski, who has a PhD in linguistics, is currently employed as an assistant professor at the Kazimierz Wielki University in Bydgoszcz.
+Paciorkowski, who has a PhD in linguistics, currently works as an assistant professor at the Kazimierz Wielki University in Bydgoszcz.

 In his work, Paciorkowski examines a pervasive ideology in ELT known as native speakerism.